RTippin/messenger-faker/README.md

 ### It is NOT advised to install this in a production app.

 ### Features:
-- Commands to mock realtime events such as knocks, typing, marking read, online status.
+- Commands to mock realtime events such as knocks, typing, and marking read.
 - Command to seed realtime messages with typing included.
-- Commands to send attachment messages (images, documents, audio).
+- Commands to seed attachment messages (images, documents, audio).
-- Command to send system messages.
+- Command to seed system messages.
-- Command to send message reactions.
+- Command to seed message reactions.

 ---